Become a Leader

 - Having a great time!

 - Girl Scout fellowship is part of the fun for adults as well as girls.
-Enjoy new friendships with other local troop/group leaders by attending your monthly service unit meetings.
+Enjoy new friendships with other local troop/group leaders by attending your community meetings.
 In addition, the meetings are convenient avenues for you to learn new skills, stay abreast of Council happenings, problem solve, share ideas, and grow as a Girl Scout volunteer.

 - Troop/group meetings, field trips, service projects, badge work, camping trips, product sales, career exploration, learning, discovering, laughing, sharing and much more!
 That’s what Girl Scouts is all about.
 So go ahead and have a great time interacting with the girls and being a super Girl Scout Leader.